leoncik/LeonardWojcik_6_24112021/README.md

 ## File structure

-`assets/`, contains all medias needed for the project (icons, profile pictures, media pictures and videos).
+`assets/` contains all medias needed for the project (icons, profile pictures, media pictures and videos).

-`dst/`, is where webpack will be building the project's script.
+`dst/` is where webpack will be building the project's script.

-`pages/photographer-pages/`, contains a single HTML page that is mostly created dynamically and contains the works of each photograph.
+`pages/photographer-pages/` contains a single HTML page that is mostly created dynamically and contains the works of each photograph.

+`style/` is where SASS will be building the project's CSS.
+It also contains a subfolder for the autoprefixed CSS.

 `src/` :

--   `data/`, contains a JSON file that is used for fetching all information needed for this project.
+-   `data/` contains a JSON file that is used for fetching all information needed for this project.
--   `scripts/`, contains all JavaScript files.
+-   `scripts/` contains all JavaScript files.
-    -   `api/`, contains the functions used to fetch the JSON data file.
+    -   `api/` contains the functions used to fetch the JSON data file.
-    -   `factories/`, the heart of this project.
+    -   `factories/` the heart of this project.
 Contains factories used to create most elements of the pages.
-    -   `pages/`, contains the functions used to initialize the pages.
+    -   `pages/` contains the functions used to initialize the pages.
-    -   `utils/`, contains generic functions and miscellaneous variables.
+    -   `utils/` contains generic functions, miscellaneous variables and functions associated to the contact form.
--   `scss/`, contains all SCSS files.
+-   `scss/` contains all SCSS files.
 Their organisation follow the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).

 ## List of dependencies

+-   [Autoprefixer](https://github.com/postcss/autoprefixer) — [PostCSS](https://github.com/postcss/postcss) plugin to parse CSS and add vendor prefixes to CSS rules using values from [Can I Use](https://caniuse.com/).
 -   [Babel](https://babel.dev/) — A JavaScript transpiler.
 -   [Eslint](https://eslint.org/) — A JavaScript linter.
 -   [Husky](https://typicode.github.io/husky) — Git hooks manager.